 - Tubing can bunch when retracting

-How to Select a Solar Panel Cleaning Kit
+How to Select the Best Solar Panel Cleaning Kit

-Several things are important to consider when buying a Solar Panel Cleaning Kit.
+Several things are important to consider when buying the best Solar Panel Cleaning supplies.
 You want to consider the size and location of your panels, how often they require cleaning, your water quality, and the type of debris on your panels.
-It is also important to understand exactly how to clean Solar Panels, so they don’t damage during the cleaning process.
+It is also important to understand exactly how to clean solar panels, so they don’t damage during the solar cleaning process.

 Size and Location

 When deciding on cleaning equipment, you need to consider the size of your panels and the location.
-For rooftop solar panels, you want to ensure that you are using lightweight materials that you can easily transport to the roof and use without putting yourself in physical danger.
+For rooftop solar panels, you want to ensure that you are using lightweight materials that you can easily transport to the roof and use it on your solar panels without putting yourself in physical danger.
 You need to consider the length of the tubing, and perhaps get a kit that attaches to a separate water source, such as your hose.
-That provides a little extra flexibility regarding positioning, and you won’t need to make multiple trips to refill a water bucket or cleaning tank.
+That provides a little extra flexibility to get started regarding positioning, and you won’t need to make multiple trips to refill a water bucket or solar cleaning tank.

 How Often Do Your Panels Require Cleaning?

-For solar panels that require frequent cleaning, investing in a system that includes a tank for cleaning solutions may be the best option for you, as a water-only cleaning may not clean the panels as well as necessary to ensure that they operate at peak efficiency.
-You can also invest in a kit that attaches to a direct water source and purchase separate cleaning solutions to use in tandem with the flow-through style brush attached to your hose.
+For solar panels that require frequent cleaning, investing in a system that includes a tank for solar panel cleaning tools solutions may be the best option for you, as a water-only cleaning may not clean the panels as well as necessary to ensure that they operate at peak efficiency.
+You can also invest in a kit that attaches to a direct water source and purchase separate solar panel cleaning system solutions to use in tandem with the flow-through style brush attached to your hose.

 Frequently Asked Questions